richafnu/Viva/Viva/glint/setup/always-on-surveys.md

 8. Enable your Always-On survey when you're ready to make it available to your organization.
    1. Use the toggle at the top of the page to switch the survey to **Approved**.
    2. Hover over the survey card on the left and select **Enable Survey**.
-   3. Select **Yes, enable the survey** in the **Enable Survey** dialog that appears.
-The survey card on the left changes from gray to blue and displays response rate as users submit surveys.
+   3. Select **Yes, enable the survey** in the **Enable Survey** dialog.
+The survey tile changes from gray to blue and displays response rate as users submit surveys.

 > [!IMPORTANT]
 > After an Always-On survey is enabled for the first time, Viva Glint admins can make edits by switching the Approved toggle off.
 When an admin reapproves the survey in the future, the survey **auto-enables**.